 Hamstring tendinopathy is an acute pain in the back of the leg starting at the knee, leading up to the thighs.
-It’s very common not only in running but in many other sports such as rugby, dancing and football.
+It’s very common not only in running but in many other sports such as rugby, dancing, and football.
 There are various degrees of pain and discomfort depending on the injury.
-It’s very important to have a good understanding of the possible causes of Hamstring Tendinopathy as poor treatment and early return to physical activity increases the chance of re-incidence, or worsening the symptoms.
+It’s very important to have a good understanding of the possible causes of poor treatment and early return to physical activity increases the chance of re-incidence or worsening the symptoms.

 That’s why quality information plays an important role in raising awareness about this injury.
-This guide will give an insight on what causes hamstring Tendinopathy, well known treatments and how to prevent future strains.
+This guide will give an insight into what causes hamstring Tendinopathy, well-known treatments and how to prevent future strains.

 What is Hamstring Tendinopathy?

-it’s one of the most common “sports” injuries (not to be mistaken with the most common running related injury), affecting middle and long distance runners, and all sports that require usage of the critical areas we will talk about here.
-Activities that require sudden stops, jumping or kicking are likely to affect the hamstring muscles at some point in their life.
+it’s one of the most common “sports” injuries (not to be mistaken with the most common running-related injury), affecting middle and long-distance runners, and all sports that require usage of the critical areas we will talk about here.
+Activities that require sudden stops, jumping or kicking are likely to affect the muscles at some point in their life.
 Although it’s treatable, it can send athletes out of competition for several weeks or even months.
 Having enough information is critical to maintain healthy muscles and avoid unwanted time off.

 What are the Symptoms of Hamstring Tendinopathy?

-A wide range of symptoms could indicate hamstring tendinopathy.
+A wide range of symptoms could indicate the muscle tendinopathy.
 Symptoms vary depending on the level of injury.
 It’s also quite common among athletes to experience a sudden pain in the back of the legs and thighs while in the middle of a game, run session, or similar activity.

-In mild cases stiffness, inflammation and soreness are common symptoms.
-In severe cases the athlete may experience swelling all along the hamstring area, acute pain and difficulties to walk or sit down.
-Quite often a hamstring injuries can be mistaken for a lower back injury as the tibial nerves connect with the sciatic nerve which is located on the lower back and runs along the bottom.
+In mild cases, stiffness, inflammation, and soreness are common symptoms.
+In severe cases the athlete may experience swelling all along the area, acute pain and difficulties to walk or sit down.
+Quite often injuries can be mistaken for a lower back injury as the tibial nerves connect with the sciatic nerve which is located on the lower back and runs along the bottom.

 It’s very important to treat the injury as soon as is detected in order to avoid further complications.
 Most cases are treatable, although recovery times differ from case to case athletes can always go back to their normal routine in no time.